 Yes, modular systems often offer expansion options.

-Can I set my battery to automatically turn devices on?
+Can I set my battery to automatically switch on devices?

 Yes, smart energy management systems handle this automatically.

-Less so due to the phasing out of the net metering scheme; self-use is financially more advantageous.
+Less so due to the reduction of the net metering scheme, self-use is financially more advantageous.

-Does feedback affect the lifespan of my battery?
+Does feed-in affect the lifespan of my battery?

-No, feedback itself does not affect the lifespan.
+No, feed-in itself does not affect the lifespan.

-How much energy does a home battery typically store?
+How much energy can a home battery store on average?

-A home battery usually has a storage capacity between 5 and 10 kWh.
+A home battery has an average storage capacity between 5 and 10 kWh.

-Can I benefit from a home battery without solar panels?
+Can I still benefit from a home battery without solar panels?

 Yes, especially in combination with dynamic energy rates.

-Do I need to do anything if my battery is full?
+Do I need to do anything when my battery is full?

 No, this is automatically managed by your energy management system.